-Before you donate your household goods to a charitable donation outlet, take measures to protect yourself from potential identity theft.
+Before you donate your household goods to a charity, you need to take certain measures to protect yourself from potential identity theft!

-According to a stunning new report from WTHR 13 in Indianapolis, a woman was able to buy 39 pounds of personal documents at a Goodwill Outlet Store.
+According to a stunning report from WTHR 13, a woman was able to buy 39 pounds of personal documents at a Goodwill Outlet Store in Indiana.
 Such outlet stores are the last stop for merchandise that doesn't get sold at the charity's regular retail locations.

 As for Goodwill, they're doing an internal investigation and will make sure safer security procedures like shredding of all documents becomes the norm.
 They also recommend donors carefully scrutinize what they're giving away so something like this doesn't happen again.